samuel-nemeth/samuel-nemeth.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am first-year sociology and gerontology Ph.D. student at Purdue University.
-My research addresses

-I recieved my B.A. in Sociology from Purdue in 2023 and my MPH from Rutgers in 2025.

-If you’d like to contact me, my email is nemeths@purdue.edu.
-You can find a copy of my CV here.
+My name is Samuel Nemeth.
+I study health and aging as a Ph.D. student in the Sociology department at Purdue University.
+I am a Dean's Graduate Fellowship recipient and a Presidental Excellence Ph.D.
+Award recipient which both fund my Ph.D. studies.

+Before beginning the Ph.D., I recieved a Masters Degree in Public Health from the Rutgers School of Public Health as a Jennifer Elliott Population Aging Scholar.
+I recieved a B.A. in Sociology, with distinction from Purdue University.